metoppv/improver/doc/source/extended_documentation/psychrometric_calculations/psychrometric_calculations/_calculate_phase_change_level.rst

 The first call is to ``find_falling_level`` which finds the height at which the wet-bulb integral reaches the required threshold, this threshold defining the phase change level.
 The threshold value depends upon the phase change that has been requested.

-The wet-bulb integral data used for this process is only available above ground level and there may be an insufficient number of levels in the input data, in which case the required threshold may lie outside the Wet-bulb integral data and the value at that point will be set to np.nan.
+If we are unable to find the height of the phase level for a grid point from the wet-bulb integral the the value at that point is set to np.nan and will be filled in later.

 The next call is to ``fill_in_high_phase_change_falling_levels``.
 This function is used to fill in any data in the phase change level